electric-eloquence/fepper/README.md

   <a href="https://github.com/electric-eloquence/gulp#readme" target="_blank">gulp 3</a>
   syntax.

-It may be helpful to write help text for custom extensions, especially when a person other than the author uses it.
+It may be helpful to write help text for a custom extension, especially when a person other than the author uses it.
 To do this, create a custom task appended by ":help".
 Declare and log the help text as follows, and it will be output by running `fp extend:help`.